Nudity in American television: History

-Current status
+Recent

 After Justin Timberlake exposed Janet Jackson's breast during a live performance at the 2004 Super Bowl halftime show the Federal Communications Commission (FCC) tightened its indecency rules due to public pressure.

 As a consequence of the public and media reaction to the incident, major networks edited some of their shows.
 CBS removed a shot of a naked man from Without a Trace, while NBC deleted a two-second shot of an elderly woman's breast from ER.
 Subsequently, prime time television networks became more reluctant to show even non-explicit nudity in their TV shows.
 In the current climate, nudity is almost unknown on any broadcast television show — with the exception being animated series such as The Simpsons and Family Guy (which spoofed the conservative phase of American television in the episode "PTV").

 Cable television, on the other hand, is not bound by FCC rules and can show whatever material their executives consider suitable.
 With some exceptions, while cable channels that rely on advertising still do not show nudity during prime time, nudity is often shown on premium cable channels such as Showtime, HBO and Turner Classic Movies (TCM).
 FX is one of the few commercial–dependent cable channels that features nudity in its programming (notably the controversial Nip/Tuck and American Horror Story).
 SundanceTV will allow nudity.
 Discovery and other documentary-related channels may show nudity in a journalistic context, such as that of indigenous peoples.

 Naked and Afraid is an American reality series shown on the Discovery Channel.
 The fifth season premiered on March 13, 2016.
 Modelled on Dutch show Adam Zkt.
 Eva, the show matches up heterosexual contestants who are nude most of the time.
 The genitals of all participants along with the female breasts, and occasionally the buttocks, are blurred out.
 Each episode chronicles the lives of two survivalists (one female, one male) who meet for the first time and are given the task of surviving a stay in the wilderness naked for 21 days.
 The spin-off reality show Naked and Afraid XL is also on the Discovery Channel.
 Each season in the episodes that more survivalist(s) are giving the task of surviving the wilderness for 40 days.
 Again, the contestants' crotch area and the women's breasts are blurred out.

-While nudity practically disappeared from network television, a Kaiser Family Foundation study of sex on television released in November 2005 showed that TV characters are having sex twice as often as they were in 1998.
-The study examined more than 1,000 hours of programming.

-In recent years, a number of cable stations in the United States have begun to air R-rated movies uncensored.
+In recent years, a number of cable stations in the United States have begun to air R-rated films uncensored.
 They include Deadpool and The Wolf of Wall Street airing on FX.